 schedule AFTER the start date, at the END of the interval.

 You should refer to DAG Runs for details on scheduling a DAG.

 The scheduler is designed for high throughput.
 This is an informed design decision to achieve scheduling tasks as soon as possible.
 The scheduler checks how many free slots available in a pool and schedule at most that number of tasks instances in one iteration.
-This means that task priority will only come in to effect when there are more scheduled tasks waiting than the queue slots.
-Thus there can be cases where low priority tasks will be schedule before high priority tasks if they share the same batch.
+This means that task priority will only come into effect when there are more scheduled tasks waiting than the queue slots.
+Thus there can be cases where low priority tasks will be scheduled before high priority tasks if they share the same batch.
 For more read about that you can reference this GitHub discussion.